...

 What are Opioids?

 The top three opiate drugs most commonly prescribed are Hydrocodone, Oxycodone, and Codeine.
-Other opiate drugs may also be prescribed, depending on your needs and doctor’s advice.
+Other opiate drugs may also be prescribed, depending on your needs and your doctor’s advice.

 Experience Transformative Recovery at We Level Up Treatment Centers.